 Growing a Business and Family

-Fast forward to settling into a vocation and career, I worked with some furniture and interior designers which took me down a career path of exterior design and architectural embellishments.
-The time was right for this as my now home town of Naples FL was in a growing spurt.
+Fast forward to settling into a vocation and career.
+I worked with some furniture and interior designers who took me down a career path of exterior design and architectural embellishments.
+The time was right for this as my new home town of Naples, FL was in a growth spurt.
 The timing couldn’t have been better…I built the business up using processing machines of my design, sporting the latest PC motion controller technology.

 Evolution of machining technology to FDM

-I heard the buzz about 3-d printers some years back and how the open source scene made them very popular, but I didn’t fully understand the capabilities of addition manufacturing given that 3-d printers can make objects that cannot be machined conventionally.
-I still dismissed them until my company was called on to replicate cast parts for antique motorcycles that were unobtainable by any other means….
+I heard the buzz about 3-d printers some years back and how the open-source scene made them very popular.
+Still, I didn’t fully understand the capabilities of additive manufacturing given that 3-d printers can create objects that cannot be machined conventionally.
+I still dismissed them until my company was called on to replicate cast parts for antique motorcycles that were unobtainable by any other means…

 Then stuff got “real” in the sense that I had fallen behind in my visions to include 3-d printers in my “toolbox”.